kelveden/milli/README.md

 Tells milli about one or more expectations.
 Setting up an expectation looks exactly the same as setting up a stub except that there is the extra option of specifying the number of times that the stub is expected to be invoked.

+### milli.ignoreCallsTo(call1, call2, ..., call3)
+Tells milli to ignore calls to the specified list of urls and/or rest resources.
+Is simply a one-line shortcut to setting up the "ignoring" stubs as usual.
+E.g.:

+    milli.ignoreCallsTo("/my/url", "/another/url", milli.apis.myapi.myresource);

+would result in simple "match any HTTP method and respond with 200" stubs being set up for the specified urls.
+(The content type of the empty response will be picked up from the rest resource definition as usual unless a `defaultResponse` is specified - see below.)
+The placeholders in the URI template for the rest resource will be substituted with `[\\s\\S]+?` (i.e. match anything).

+The URL templates in a rest resource can still take in one or more subtitutions as usual by wrapping the resource as an array:

+    milli.ignoreCallsTo("/my/url", "/another/url", [ milli.apis.myapi.myresource, { param1: "subtitution" }]);

+If, in the rest resource definition, a "defaultResponse" is specified then that will be used instead of an empty 200 response.

 ### milli.run(callback)
-Causes milli to submit all stubs and expectations setup via `stub` and `expect` to vanilli.
+Causes milli to submit all stubs and expectations setup via the asynchronous `stub` to vanilli.
 The specified callback is then executed.
+It is not necessary to run this when using milli synchronously.

 ### milli.verifyExpectations([doneCallback])
 Verifies that all expectations setup via `expect` have been met.
 If expectations have not been met, the doneCallback argument is called passing in a new Error object to it as the first argument; otherwise the doneCallback is called with no arguments.